Introduction: Why Hire a Buyer’s Agent in Valencia?

 Not the First to View

 Some real estate agencies, particularly those holding exclusive listings, may offer properties to their direct clients first, enabling them to collect the full 6% commission.
+Ask your agent how not to miss any opportunity.

 Limited Collaboration with the Seller’s Agent

 For properties under 300K, negotiating collaboration can be more challenging.
 High-demand properties often attract walk-in, unrepresented buyers, and some agencies may prefer to bypass an external agent to secure their full commission.
+To avoid missing out on these opportunities, consult your agent for strategies to stay competitive.

 How to Choose the Right Buyer’s Agent